xansaul/django-tools/README.md

 Django Tools CLI is a command-line interface (CLI) tool written in Rust 🦀 to quickly create APIs in Django.
 It provides commands to generate different components of a Django project, such as ViewSet, ApiView, and new projects.

 ## Installation

+1. **Download binaries**: You can download pre-built binaries for your operating system from the [releases section](https://github.com/xansaul/django-tools/releases) of the Django Tools CLI GitHub repository.

-1. **Build the project**: You can build the project from the source code.
+2. **Build from source (Alternative)**: If you prefer, you can build the project from the source code.
 Clone the repository and navigate to the project directory.
-Then, run the following command to build the project:

-    ```
-    cargo build --release
-    ```

-2. **Configure depending on the operating system**:
+Then, follow these steps:

     - **Windows**:
         - Take the generated `.exe` file, for example, `django-tools.exe`, and place it in a directory of your choice.
 For instance, you can place it in `C:\Program Files`.